Shivdhakar/Networking-Internship/Notes/Week6.md

 1. **T1 (50%)** → Client quietly asks to renew lease.
 2. **T2 (87.5%)** → No reply?
 Broadcasts to all servers.
 3. **Expiration** → Lease gone, restart DORA.

-We tested this by setting a 5-minute lease — renewal worked flawlessly.

 ---